whzhangg/autoSymTB/README.md

 Libmsym is used to discover molecular symmetry, to install, we can follow the exact procedure as given in the github project ([GitHub - mcodev31/libmsym: molecular point group symmetry lib](https://github.com/mcodev31/libmsym)) in our conda environment.

+It is necessary that we symmetrize the Hamiltonian `(h + np.conjugate(h.T)) / 2.0`, it's not yet added.

+Bug:

+the issue that cause the problem of Si in 2nn case is the identification of bond at the second neighbor.
+It should be noticed that for the secondary neighbor there is a rotational relationship of the local environment.